Vikit-ai/sdk/docs/_build/html/_sources/autoapi/prompt_factory/index.rst.txt

    .. py:method:: get_prompt_handler_chain(prompt_build_settings: vikit.prompt.prompt_build_settings.PromptBuildSettings) -> list[vikit.common.handler.Handler]

       Get the handler chain of the Prompt.
-Can includes handlers to prepare the prompt text by adding more verbosity, or to filter ofensing words, limit the prompt length, etc
+Can includes handlers to prepare the prompt text by adding more verbosity, or to filter offensive words, limit the prompt length, etc

       :param build_settings: The settings to use for building the prompt